-Begin your visit at the Rocky Mountain Arsenal National Wildlife Refuge Visitor Center.
+Begin your visit at the Rocky Mountain Arsenal National Wildlife Refuge Visitor Center open Wednesdays through Sundays from 9 am to 4 pm (closed on Federal holidays).
 Helpful staff at the Visitor Center information desk can orient you to the trail system, the 9-mile self-guided Wildlife Drive auto tour, upcoming nature programs and more.
 Trail/Wildlife Drive maps are available at the Visitor Center and the Visitor Center parking lot kiosk located on the south side of the building.

 Spend some time exploring the exhibit hall to learn about the site’s unique history and wildlife that calls the Refuge home.
 Don’t miss the Discovery Room next to the auditorium at the end of the building, which features seasonal, hands-on wildlife activities for the young and young at heart.
 Off the back patio is a 200-seat amphitheater with a stage and fire pit.